June 2026

 Due diligence processes

-Modern Slavery compliance is an integral part of our supplier approval and pre-qualification processes.
+Modern slavery compliance is an integral part of our supplier approval and pre-qualification processes.
 As part of our supply chain accreditation process, we require our supply chain to comply with the Modern Slavery Act 2015.
-We include our Anti-Slavery Policy in our contracting processes to ensure our supply chain are aligned against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude.
+We include our Anti-Slavery Policy in our contracting processes to ensure our supply chain is aligned against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude.

 We use standard industry accreditation schemes to certify our supply chain’s compliance with Modern Slavery requirements.
 This is carried out on an annual basis.